rafed01/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions

-This script creates a directory called dir_dhk with permissions 751 in the working directory
+This script creates a directory called my_dir with permissions 751 in the working directory

 13-change_group

-This script changes group owner to dhk for the file hello
+This script changes group owner to school for the file hello